Having the right metal detecting digging tools is of the utmost importance.

 - Smaller Budget Choice for Metal Detecting Trowels / Knives

 - Larger Budget Choice for Metal Detecting Trowels / Knives

 - What are the best metal detecting digging tools summary?

 Metal Detecting Digging Tools Introduction

 When I first began metal detecting I was that excited to get out I couldn’t wait to purchase a shovel.
 So I went armed with a knife and a trowel.
 It’s safe to say that both broke within the first hour and I had to head home.

-There are many different metal detecting digging tools available, and each has their own fans.
+There are many different metal detecting digging tools available, and each has its own fans.
 Each to their own and everyone is different, having different requirements and different budgets.

-Some take just a small shovel, some a shovel and trowel, some have stainless steel top of the line super spades and some have had their trusty spade for years.
+Some take just a small metal detecting shovel, some a shovel and trowel, some have stainless steel top of the line super spades and some have had their trusty spade for years.

 What are the best Metal Detecting Shovels or Spades?

 What I will do to answer this question is give you some options.
 Ensuring that there is something for you all, and meeting all budget requirements.